Last updated: August 29, 2023

 Eastern Colorado has a relatively low seismic hazard.
 The USGS 2014 Seismic Hazard Map indicates that the Sand Creek Massacre area has a 2% chance that an earthquake peak ground acceleration of between 4 and 8 %g (percent of gravity) being exceeded in 50 years due to natural earthquakes.
 Peak ground acceleration between 4 and 8 %g is roughly equivalent to V on the Modified Mercalli Intensity Scale.
 The expected number of damaging earthquake shaking in eastern Colorado in 10,000 years is between 2 and 4.
 A M3.9 earthquake occurred in 2009 east of Eads, approximately 11 miles southwest of the historic site.

-Sand Creek Massacre National Historic Site is a part of the Great Plains Physiographic Province and shares its geologic history and some characteristic geologic formations with a region that extends well beyond park boundaries.
+Sand Creek Massacre NHS is within the Great Plains physiographic province and it shares its geologic history and some characteristic geologic formations with a region that extends well beyond park boundaries.

 Related ArticlesSand Creek Massacre National Historic Site